JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-5/PHASE-5-SUMMARY.md

 ## 🎯 What We're Building

 ### Zero-Touch Profile Deployment
-When a user signs in via Keycloak OIDC, their entire Goose environment is auto-configured:
+When a user signs in via Keycloak OIDC, their entire goose environment is auto-configured:
 - **LLM Provider Settings:** OpenRouter with role-specific models
 - **MCP Extensions:** Automatically enabled based on role (from Block registry)
 - **Goosehints/Gooseignore:** Global (org-wide) + local (project-specific) templates